HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 63: June 22, 2020

+**Today's Progress**: Worked on Javascript Exercises.
+Started a Mongo-DB Realm based cross-platform Project for an open source project which required a complicated setup.
+Currently aiming to work on the web version of this platform.

+**Thoughts:** Javascript continues to improve.
+The Mongo-DB Realm project was fun to set up following the instructions.
+However, it was not intuitive that I needed to add the Realm instance to the local codebase, which is its own codebase.
+This is probably because I am working for web.
+That structure would seem to make more sense with the mobile environment.
+It is not running yet, I have to sort out some node package incompatibilities.

+**Link(s) to work:**  [Javascript Playground](https://github.com/HajaSChilds/javascript_playground) , [Open-Source MongoDB Project](https://github.com/WildAid/o-fish-realm)

 # Day 62: June 21, 2020

 **Today's Progress**: Continuing to work on adding React to the Flask Portfolio Project.
 Running into a hiccup with webpack building the bundle.js file